-For majority of homes, the primary storage area is the basement.
-The objects stored here are often high value items and have a lot of emotional value for your family.
+For the majority of homes, the primary storage area is in the basement.
+The objects stored here are often high-value items and have a lot of emotional value for your family.
 However, when water seeps in, it doesn’t care what’s in the way.
 It can spread quickly and cause damage instantly upon contact.
 Especially if you have stocked wooden furniture or other wooden items in your basement, you should consider waterproofing today.

 Avoids Allergies and Respiratory Problems

 Dust mites multiply rapidly in high humidity environments and soft surfaces like cushions and beds.
 They are also recognized as the leading cause of upper respiratory tract problems and allergies.
 If you are dealing with basement leaks, the water will eventually need to go somewhere.
 As the water evaporates, it gets up in the rest of your home, leading to high humidity.
 This means your home is attracting pests, insects, and fungi that love moist environments.